Indirect Prompt Injection: The Attack Your Input Filter Cannot See

 def validate_chunk(chunk: str) -> bool:

-"""Validate a retrieved document chunk before including in LLM context."""
+"""Validate a retrieved document chunk before it enters the LLM context."""

 response = requests.post(